 I poured the paint into a shallow dish and laid out some white paper.
 These play dough rollers are neat because they have two different textures: smooth and wavy.
 You’ll want to show your kids that they have to “run” the rollers through the paint a bit to get the whole wheel covered.

 I kid you not when I tell you that my kids did this art project THREE DIFFERENT TIMES in one day!
 I had no idea they would be so drawn to painting lines.
 My oldest son even came up with a very elaborate story about knights and castles based on his abstract art.
 I’ll say it again, I was amazed at the creativity this line art inspired in my kids.
+They really enjoyed painting and I’ve even learned what to do with frozen paint so that it doesn’t go to waste!
+It’s safe to say we’ll definitely be using paints more often in our house.

 Ways to extend the activity: The wavy roller would create fun water scenes, while the straight roller can be used to make interesting buildings.
 Have your kids see what kind of scenes they can create using each of the rollers.